mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

         Whether to use a Delta-palette, also called a lossy-palette.
 Cannot figure out what this is.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
-        - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
+        - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
-        - Disabled -- Never use this regardless :guilabel:`Tradeoff`.
+        - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

     Group size
-        Images can be split into smaller chunks, which can be encoded seperately.
-You can choose how big these chunks are wehn using Modular Mode, for VarDCT they will default to 256x256.
+        Images can be split into smaller chunks, which can be encoded separately.
+You can choose how big these chunks are when using Modular Mode, for VarDCT they will default to 256x256.

         - 128x128
         - 256x256